vipersfly23/Lab1_HH/README.md

 ## Demos:

--Notebook was checked by instructor.
+- Notebook was checked by instructor.

--3-bit solution checked by instructor
+- 3-bit solution checked by instructor

--8-bit soltion checked by instructor.
+- 8-bit soltion checked by instructor.

 **Everything complied with**